itszhixuan/Orbital-Duty-Planner/README.md

 Proposed Level of Achievement: Apollo 11

+## Updated README
+This README file was designed for our Milestone 2 submission.
+For the Milestone 3 README, please navigate to https://drive.google.com/file/d/1B6JtZnE9dac5LQV3u3VlNXyn2kggrqAD/view?usp=sharing for the updated version.

 ## Proof of Concept
-Our Website can be accessed through the following link: https://plan-it-daf58--milestone2-22ohnxql.web.app/
+Our Website can be accessed through the following link: https://plan-it-daf58--milestone2-22ohnxql.web.app/ (link has expired)

 We have some dummy events that you may use to reduce the hassle of joining events created by other Planners.
 <ul>